edgarrc/edgarrc/README.md

 ---

-The pinned repositories of github is a mess...
-As I like to standardize everything, my public repositories that are worth seeing are in [Public Projects](https://github.com/edgarrc?tab=projects)
+The pinned repositories and the repository list of Github is a mess...
+As I like to organize/standardize everything, my public repositories that are worth seeing are in [Public Projects](https://github.com/edgarrc?tab=projects)

 ---